 Open Table of contents

-Line break vs paragraph break: what’s the difference
+Line break vs paragraph break

 First paragraph.